Gemma Collins: Health

 The first time I cut myself, my mum and dad were in the kitchen, I did it in front of them.
 I just got a knife and cut my hand.
 I felt really pressured and really stressed.
 There's nothing I can pinpoint, I was just depressed.
 To be honest, this is going to sound really strange but it was just this release.
 I didn't understand what I was doing I just knew it was wrong and something I didn't want to talk about.

 — — Collins on her first experience with self-harm in her documentary Gemma Collins: Self-Harm & Me.

 Collins began self-harming as a teenager and did so until her early thirties.
 The first time she engaged in self-harm was at the age of 13 when she picked up a knife and cut her hand in front of her parents.
-In 2004, Collins had an abortion when she was around three months pregnant after doctors told her that her baby would most likely be born intersex.
-Following this, the relationship with her boyfriend began to break down and Collins recalls an incident where she slashed her hand open with a kitchen knife to deal with the pain of "grieving for [her] baby and [her] relationship".
+In 2004, Collins had an abortion when she was around three months pregnant after doctors told her that her baby would most likely be born intersex and was therefore advised to terminate the pregnancy.
+Following this, she discovered that her then boyfriend, a stockbroker, with whom she had been together with for several years, was having an affair, resulting in the break down of their relationship.
+Collins recalled an incident where she slashed her hand open with a kitchen knife to deal with the pain of "grieving for [her] baby and [her] relationship".
 She also suffered from anxiety attacks and began binge-eating.

 Collins suffers from polycystic ovary syndrome and in January 2012, she suffered a miscarriage and gave birth to a four and a half month old foetus on her landing the day before she attended the 17th National Television Awards.
 In July 2020, Collins suffered a third miscarriage, which she initially suspected to be a heavy period, after which she wrote an open letter to Meghan, Duchess of Sussex detailing her struggles with infertility and thanking her for her "bravery and honesty" for opening up about her own miscarriage.
 Collins previously admitted her fear about never becoming a mother but has said she "won't give up hope" and hopes to conceive naturally one day.

+Collins has battled with her weight since her early twenties, and also suffers from an underactive thyroid.
 In 2015, Collins underwent surgery to have a designer vagina which cost £2,000.
+During her appearance on Dancing on Ice in 2019, Collins lost over two stone and continued to lose weight after adapting a more balanced diet and exercise regime.
+She regularly posted workout videos and shared her fitness journey on social media.
 In 2020, she announced that she was planning to have a breast reduction.
 In 2021, Collins had her botox and fillers removed, stating that she "didn't look like herself" and wanted to instead opt for a more natural look.

-During her appearance on Dancing on Ice in 2019, Collins lost over two stone and since then has continued to lose weight after adapting a more balanced diet and exercise regime.
-She regularly posts workout videos and has shared her fitness journey on social media.